 If the court grants your LDP, you will be given an Order Granting Limited Driving Privilege and this will be your "driving document".
 The Department of Revenue must have a copy of this document on file.

 *Valid for all leases signed after 1/1/16.
-Can not be combined with any other offer.
+Cannot be combined with any other offer.
 Not valid on voluntary leases.

 This information is provided as a guideline only.
 Each case will vary.